bucketfish/nft-callout/readme.md

 have fun :) if you know css you can even have a go at modifying it slightly.

-it's rather bodgy, but hey, it works!
+it's rather bodgy, but hey, it works! at least, it works for me on the newest version of chrome on a mac. i have no idea about other platforms or versions, sorry.

+## why mark and not block?
+honestly, i just doing this a lot cleaner. and of course the ✨ satisfaction ✨ of blocking manually :)

+## how does this work?
+it just injects some css into your browser that adds some red and a flag to any profile picture with the hexagon crop.